Ingredients:

 Directions:

-2. Cut the pumpkin into small cubes, remove the seeds and set them aside for roasting later.
+- Cut the pumpkin into small cubes, remove the seeds and set them aside for roasting later.
 Place pumpkin pieces in a large pot and cover with water.
-Bring to a boil over medium heat and then reduce heat to low.
+Bring to a boil over medium heat, and a 1/2 tsp. salt and then reduce heat to low.
 Cook at a simmer until the pieces break apart easily, about 12-15 minutes.*

-3. Peel, trim, chop, or juice the other fresh ingredients as noted in the ingredients list.*
+- Peel, trim, chop, zest, or juice the other fresh ingredients as noted in the ingredients list.*

-4. While the pumpkin is cooking, place another large pot over medium heat and add 4 tbsp. oil.
-Carefully add the onions, listening for the sizzling sound.
+- While the pumpkin is cooking, place another large pot over medium heat and add 4 tbsp. oil.
+Carefully add the onions and 1/2 tsp. salt, listening for the sizzling sound.
 Cook, stirring occasionally, until they are translucent and begin to caramelize, about 10 minutes.

-5. Add the celery, carrots, and garlic to the onions.
+- Add the celery, carrots, half of the chopped garlic and another 1/2 tsp. salt to the onions.
 Cook, stirring often, for 10 more minutes.

-7. Next, add the potatoes and leeks and stir well to combine, add 4 cups of water.
-Cover with the lid, reduce heat to low, and cook for 10 minutes.
+- Next, add the potatoes, leeks, and 1/2 tsp. salt and stir well to combine.
+Add 4 cups of water, cover with the lid and reduce heat to low, and cook for 10 minutes.

-8. Chop the fresh herbs and garlic together by hand or with a mortar and pestle if available.*
+- Chop the fresh herbs and remaining garlic together by hand or with a mortar and pestle if available.*

 *Notes: